Moisture Handbook from the Moisture Monitor Specialists

 Confusion pertaining to moisture measurement units

-There is no single method or unit to represent the moisture/humidity content in air or other atmosphere (a moisture monitor is typically used to determine moisture content).
+There is no single method or unit to represent the moisture/humidity mixed with the air (a moisture monitor is typically used to determine moisture content).
 Relative humidity, specific humidity, humidity ratio, dew point, percent by volume, and grams per cubic meter are all used to express a measure of the amount of water vapor that is mixed with other gases.

 Relative humidity/moisture is familiar to most of us and very important term for moisture control because of its everyday usage with regard to the weather.
 Relative humidity is usually abbreviated “RH” and is expressed as a percentage between zero and 100%.
-RH indicates the amount of moisture monitored in the air as a percentage of the maximum amount the air can hold (below 212°F).
-Unfortunately the amount of moisture the air can hold depends on the temperature of the air.
-The following graph shows the maximum percentage of water vapor that the air can hold at a given temperature.
+RH indicates the amount of moisture monitored in the air as a percentage of the maximum amount that can be mixed with the air at a specific temperature ans pressure (below 212°F).
+The maximum amount of water vapor in the atmosphere occurs when the partial pressure of the water vapor is equal to the vapor pressure of water at that temperature.
+This is the 100% RH point.
+The following graph shows the maximum percentage of water vapor that can be in the air at a given temperature.

-The graph shows that the higher the temperature (up to 212°F) the higher the amount of water vapor the air can hold.
+The graph shows that the higher the temperature (up to 212°F) the higher the amount of water vapor that can be mixed with the air.
 At 212°F and above it is possible for the air to be totally water vapor (steam) and the % moisture by volume can reach 100%.

 Before we give the technical definition of RH we must explain the terms that will be used in the definition.